Advertisements (Hire-Purchase) Act 1957

 The Advertisements (Hire-Purchase) Act 1957 (5 & 6 Eliz.
 2. c.
-41) was an Act of the Parliament of the United Kingdom that regulated the way in which hire-purchase agreements could be advertised.
+41) was an act of the Parliament of the United Kingdom that regulated the way in which hire-purchase agreements could be advertised.
 One of the objectives of the Hire-Purchase Act 1938 had been to make sure that people entering into a hire-purchase agreement must be signed by the parties and must contain minimal financial information.
 This did not help, however, in situations where a party may have been misled by advertisements, and putting something in a document is not the same as ensuring somebody has read it before they signed it.

 To partially remedy this, a private member's bill was put forward and sponsored by the Board of Trade with the aim of restricting the way hire-purchase agreements could be advertised.
-The Act came into force on 1 January 1958.
-The Act was aimed at "incomplete" and misleading advertisements, and covered "every form of visual advertising" such as posters, cinema advertisements and newspapers.
-It excludes "any form of advertising consisting only of spoken words, with or without other sounds", and thus radio broadcasts were not covered by the Act.
-If the advertisement fell within the definition given by the Act, certain information must be displayed "in such a way as to not give undue prominence to any part of it in comparison with any other part".
-This information is the deposit (either a statement that there is no deposit or a deposit expressed as a sum of money or a percentage or fraction of the total price), the installments (the total number, the amount of each as expressed by a sum of money and the gap between each installment) and a sum that is the overall cash price of the goods.
+The act came into force on 1 January 1958.
+The act was aimed at "incomplete" and misleading advertisements, and covered "every form of visual advertising" such as posters, cinema advertisements and newspapers.
+It excludes "any form of advertising consisting only of spoken words, with or without other sounds", and thus radio broadcasts were not covered by the act.
+If the advertisement fell within the definition given by the act, certain information must be displayed "in such a way as to not give undue prominence to any part of it in comparison with any other part".
+This information is the deposit (either a statement that there is no deposit or a deposit expressed as a sum of money or a percentage or fraction of the total price), the installments (the total number, the amount of each as expressed by a sum of money and the gap between each instalment) and a sum that is the overall cash price of the goods.

-Non-compliance with the Act led to a fine of £50 for a first offence and £100 for subsequent offences; this was criticized as an "obvious weakness of the Act", since such a sum is unlikely to deter large companies.
-The Act does not invalidate agreements made with false advertising, so even if a company does violate the Act, any contracts would still be valid.
+Non-compliance with the act led to a fine of £50 for a first offence and £100 for subsequent offences; this was criticized as an "obvious weakness of the act", since such a sum is unlikely to deter large companies.
+The act does not invalidate agreements made with false advertising, so even if a company does violate the act, any contracts would still be valid.

+Subsequent developments

-It was repealed by the Advertisements (Hire-Purchase) Act 1967.
+The whole act was repealed by section 8(2) of, and schedule 2 to, the Advertisements (Hire-Purchase) Act 1967, which came into force on 14 August 1967.